St. Louis, MO

 Follow this guide for a full explanation of personal injury compensation eligibility.

 You must establish that another person is liable for your damages to receive compensation.
-Personal injury liability due to negligence is the most common way that someone is held accountable for another driver’s damages in an auto accident lawsuit.
+Personal injury liability due to negligence is the most common way that someone is held accountable for another driver’s damages in a car accident lawsuit.
+Shared liability, when liability is shared between one or more parties involved in the accident, is also common in a car accident lawsuit.

 After properly handling the on-scene situation, you will need to decide what legal action you want to take.
-You may be enticed to file a lawsuit and go to trial with hopes of maximizing your payout, but a car accident lawsuit can be an expensive and time-consuming process.
+You may be enticed to file a car accident lawsuit and go to trial with hopes of maximizing your payout, but a car accident lawsuit can be an expensive and time-consuming process.
 A safer and quicker option might be negotiating a settlement with the other parties involved.

 There are advantages and disadvantages to both these options.

 It just comes down to the cost-benefit of going to trial.
 Do you think that the potential costs of a trial outweigh the benefits?
 Will you get a higher payout for filing a lawsuit or settling out of court?